Joint Capabilities Group (JCG) was formed in July 2017 as a result of the formation of the Australian Defence Force Headquarters.

 He has had the privilege of undertaking numerous commands within Number 92 Wing, and on deployment and as the Commander of Air Mobility Group.

-In July 2015 he was promoted to Air Marshal and was privileged to serve as the Deputy Chief of Air Force.
-On 01 July 2017 Air Marshal McDonald was appointed as the Chief of Joint Capabilities within the Australian Defence Force Headquarters.
+Air Marshal McDonald was promoted to Air Vice-Marshal in July 2015, and served as the Deputy Chief of Air Force until 01 July 2017 when he was appointed as the Chief of Joint Capabilities within the Australian Defence Force Headquarters.
+He was promoted to Air Marshal in December 2018.

 He is married to his very understanding wife, Sarah and they have two children.